-Collaborating with funders, partners, stakeholders and communities Measure 2020/21 actual 2021/22 SOI 2022/23 target 2023/24 target 2024/25 target Elected Member perception measures N/A Maintain and/or improve elected member overall satisfaction and targets to be each, baseline and established (based frequency)
+Collaborating with funders, partners, stakeholders and communities Measure 2020/21 actual 2021/22 SOI 2021/22 actual 2022/23 target 2023/24 target 2024/25 target LTP 2030/31 target Elected Member perception measures 24 Governing Body Engagement: 61% Maintain and/or improve elected member overall satisfaction 26 Quality of advice: 46% Measure, timing and targets to be established (based on agreed approach, N/A 25 Local Board - Engagement: 47% baseline and frequency) 27 Ability to influence projects and decisions: 39%

-&lt;sup>24 An elected member survey was previously conducted twice an electoral term (every 18 months) to measure elected member satisfaction with staff performance.
+24 An elected member survey was previously conducted twice an electoral term (every 18 months) to measure elected member satisfaction with staff performance.
 The overall satisfaction in 2019 increased by 7% to 60%.
 In 2017, we scored 53% and 51% in 2016.
 The survey content and approach are under review through the Elected Member Research Project.
 The aim is to build a performance indicator framework that better reflects how staff enable effective and accountable governance.

-&lt;sup>25 The elected member survey was put on hold during FY20/21 while the project was reviewed.
+25 The elected member survey was put on hold during FY20/21 while the project was reviewed.

-&lt;sup>26 In FY21/22 a headline measures survey will be conducted.
+26 In FY21/22 a headline measures survey will be conducted.
 This will provide some interim satisfaction data and will include a measure of overall satisfaction comparable to a measure in the previous surveys.
 The survey will also include questions related to CCO performance, based on the findings and recommendations of the CCO review.
 Comparisons to past results may not be entirely accurate.

-&lt;sup>27 Targets will only be set once the new approach has been implemented and a baseline has been set as per FY21/22.
+27 Targets will only be set once the new approach has been implemented and a baseline has been set as per FY21/22.